 Electric Stabilizer Jacks (Optional)

 In place of the manual stabilizer jacks, an electric stabilizer jack assembly may be optioned.
-For further instructions on the operation of these, refer to the manufacturer operator s manual in the Owner s Information Packet.
+For further instructions on the operation of these, refer to the manufacturer's Operator's Manual in the Owner's Information Package.

 Roof